Speedoc/eng-handbook/README.md

 Engineering Managers have three levels (I, II, and III).

-As with the engineering individual contributor growth framework, when looking at the various , it's important to recognise at which scope each level applies to.
+As with the engineering individual contributor growth framework, when looking at the various attributes and qualities in a level description, it's important to recognise at which scope each level applies to.

 | Level | Ownership |
 | :--- | :--- |